MaramAlossaimi/maramalossaimi2021.github.io/content/talks/Poisson algebras and Iterated skew polynomial algebras/index.md

-summary: I gave my virtua short talk at the First International Conference on Mathematics and Computation, Rajkiya Engineering College Kannauj, India, 22 - 23 October 2021.
+summary: I gave a virtual short talk at the First International Conference on Mathematics and Computation, Rajkiya Engineering College Kannauj, India, 22 - 23 October 2021.
 abstract: The concept of Poisson algebra is one of the most important concepts in mathematics that make a link between commutative and noncommutative algebra.
 The Poisson algebra D can be defined as an algebra over a field K with Poisson bracket {,} such that (D,{,}) is satisfying anti-commutative, Jacobi identity and Leibniz rule.
 In this talk, I will give the definition of Poisson algebra, talk about some related concepts of polynomial Poisson algebras and give some examples.
 date: 2021-10-25T13:00:00.000Z
 #date_end: 2021-10-25T15:00:00.000Z